Aitslab/EasyNER/README.md

 - **supplementary**: supplementary files for the EasyNER article and all info and scripts to replicate the benchmarking experiments from the article
 - **tutorials**: step-by-step instructions on how to install and use EasyNER

+## How to use the pipeline

+A detailed guide, including installation, configuration and inference tutorial can be found in this [collection of tutorials](tutorials/Tutorial-pipeline.md).
+A quick start guide is below.

 ### Quick start guide